KeerthiKuthati/TestDemo/README.md

 When contributing to this repository, please first discuss the change you wish to make via issue with the owners of this repository before making a change.
 * Want to fix a bug?
 Fork the repo, Fix everything and create a pull request
 * Want to upload a new business solution or modify the existing solutions with new variations?
-Fork the repo, Make the necessary chnages and create a pull request
+Fork the repo, Make the necessary changes and create a pull request
 * For typos, please do not create a pull request.
 Instead, declare them in issues with the right label.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process